 WooCommerce is a popular SaaS online shopping platform.
 It offers extensive customization features and marketing options.

-WooCommerce webpage with the text “Forget cookie‑cutter ecommerce,” a call‑to‑action button, and a background showing store shelves and product displays.
+WooCommerce webpage with the text “Forget cookie‑cutter ecommerce,” and a background with store shelves and product displays

 WooCommerce home page